Scottish Gold Designer Rings by Sheila Fleet

 Cononish Gold Mine is Scotland's only commercial gold mine and Sheila Fleet Jewellery are honoured and delighted to receive the very first gold to be made available to jewellers.

 Scotgold Resources are acutely aware of the wild mountainous environment in which they are working and are using only clean, modern methods to recover the gold.
-The mine is currently in a trial phase and is planned to become fully operational in early 2019.
-The supply of gold from Cononish will be limited even with the mine in full operation and, consequently, rings and jewellery made in this beautiful metal will be rare and exceptional items to own now and in the future.
+Supply of gold from Cononish will be limited even with the mine in full operation.
+Consequently, rings and jewellery made in this beautiful metal will be rare and exceptional items to own now and in the future.

 Read more about Scottish Gold in our blogs